Home » Odisha Judicial Service Notification 2024 » Odisha Judicial Service Syllabus

 Odisha Judicial Service Syllabus 2024, Check Exam Pattern

-The official notification for Odisha Judicial Service recruitment has been published on the official website for offering 57 vacancies.
+The official notification for Odisha Judicial Service recruitment has been published on the official website.
 Candidates preparing for the OPSC OJS Exam must familiarise themselves with the syllabus and exam pattern provided below.
-Understanding the OPSC OJS Syllabus 2024 and Exam Pattern is crucial for effective exam preparation.
-This article provides detailed insights into the prelims and mains syllabus of OPSC OJS.
+Understanding the OPSC OJS Syllabus 2024 and Exam Pattern is important for Odisha judiciary exam preparation.
+Additionally, the Odisha Judiciary Service Exam Date has been announced for the Mains examination.

 The Odisha Judicial Service, conducted by the Odisha Public Service Commission, is a prestigious examination aimed at recruiting candidates for the role of Civil Judges in the state judiciary.
 This highly competitive exam provides aspiring law professionals with the chance to contribute to Odisha’s judicial system.